VerZsuT/emr-bridge/README.md

 ## Usage

-_If you need CommonJS modules, then use `emr-bridge/cjs`_
+*If you need CommonJS modules, then use `emr-bridge/cjs`*

 There are three ways to use

-**IMPORTANT**: In any of the cases, you need to insert this code into preload
+> In any of the cases, you need to insert this code into preload

 ```js
 // Preload process